This recipe is NOT safe for Coumadin (warfarin) users.

 I thought that sauerkraut had a lot of sodium and it does, sort of.
 There's about 160 mg of sodium in 2 tablespoons, but that would be OK as a seasoning.
 Sausage is not that much of a problem and if you are careful, it's easy to find kielbasa with about 150 mg of sodium per ounce.
 Like the sauerkraut, the sausage, sliced thinly, will also add lots of flavor and saltiness.
 All of this combines with the sweetness of the onions and cabbage as well as the creaminess of the split peas to make a great soup.

-This recipe makes great leftovers, and like most soups is better the second day.
+This recipe can easily be multiplied, and like most soups is better the second day.

 Place 8 cups water in a medium sauce pan over high heat.